echerney/healthview/README.md

 # healthview

-The purpose of this app is to give mental health practitioners a space to schedule appointments and take notes while retaining data and charting trends related to patient diagnoses.
+The purpose of this app is to give mental health practitioners a space to schedule appointments and take notes while retaining data and charting trends related to patient diagnoses, hopefully identifying and helping to eliminate bias in the diagnosis process.

+##Gameplan
+My MVP will be a basic note taking app where a user (practitioner) would be able to save session notes about their patients.
+The practitioner would also be able to see and edit a patient's page with their diagnosis, personal information and all session notes for that patient. <br>A practitioner would also be able to see statistics on all of their patients to see possible inherent bias in their assessment.
+The data would be broken down by gender and race, since there are many studies that find disproportionate diagnoses within these characteristics, even when 2 patients are exhibiting the same symptoms.
+This product would likely be marketed to hospital administrators hoping to eliminate biases from their employee's work.
+I'm interested in using Node as the stack, and researching data visualization libraries like Chart.js and D3.
+Because I want my data to have a flexible structure and be able to be rendered quickly (with less of a concern about absolute accuracy) it seems that mongoDB is the best database to use for my patient database.

 ##User Stories
 As a guest I should be able to create an account and login, but have no other access to features<br>